vbhosle/cab-management-tdd/TESTLIST.md

   - Extend above test: Booking cab in city-1 books cab-y.
 - cab-y registered at city-1. cab-x and cab-y are ON_TRIP. both cabs state changed to IDLE with city-1 at the same time. cab-x and cab-y IDLE time is 0.
   Booking cab in city-1 books cab-x or cab-y randomly.

+# validation
+- changing city to city not onboarded fails with CityNotOnboardedException

 # Refactoring
 - Cab current location and state are variable.
 They collectively form a state of the cab.
 So, they should be encapsulated in a class.